 The bike also features a seven-speed gear, excellent for any leisure or commute ride.
 Your girl will feel confident and stylish.

 This bike will help your girl feel self-assured and grown-up.
-The classic, curved design of the frame makes it the perfect beach or recreational cruiser.
+The classic, curved frame makes it the perfect beach or recreational cruiser.

-The white-wall tires add a retro edge, making it eye-catching.
-It’s available in various colors, but we’re in love with this mint green and black combo.
+The white-wall tires add an eye-catching retro edge.
+It’s available in various colors, but we’re in love with this teal and black combo.
 It’s feminine without being too girly.